jgmotta98/spectra-scraper/src/README.md

 Make sure that the compound has a valid IR spectra; in the absence of such data, no image will be downloaded.

+You will have the choice to increase the number of chrome instances to download more images in a faster pace.

 ## SpectraMod

 Following the download, the images will be formatted for compatibility with WebPlotDigitizer's code.